robert parker wine spectator james suckling jancis robinson vinous rene gabriel

 Wine Spectator is an American magazine specializing in tasting notes, industry news and wine-personality profiles.
 The magazine was founded by Bob Morrisey in 1976, and sold just three years later to Marvin Shanken, who moved the operation to its current headquarters in New York.

 The senior wine critics who figure among Wine Spectator’s tasting and reviewing panel are James Laube, Thomas Matthews, Bruce Sanderson, Kim Marcus, James Molesworth, MaryAnn Worobiec, Alison Napjus, Tim Fish, Gillian Sciaretta and Aleks Zecevic.
-The famous wine critic James Suckling wrote for the magazine between 1981 and 2010 but now has an independent website and wine scoring system.
+The famous wine critic James Suckling wrote for the magazine between 1981 and 2010, rating tuscan wine and piemonte wine, but now has an independent website and wine scoring system.

 Wine Spectator'S 100-point wine scoring scale